Optimal risk sharing, equilibria, and welfare with empirically realistic risk attitudes: Competitive equilibria and welfare theorems

 \begin{theorem}[Uniqueness] Suppose that Assumptions \ref{ass:ER} and \ref{ass:HO} hold, and fix an initial endowment vector $\boldsymbol\xi \in \mathbb{A}_n(X)$.
 Let $Q$ be given by \eqref{eq:price} and $\boldsymbol \theta=\E^Q[\boldsymbol\xi]/\E^Q[X]$. \begin{enumerate}[(i)] \item The tuple $(X\mathbf J,Q)$ is a competitive equilibrium for any $\mathbf J\in \mathbb J_n$ independent of $X$ with $\E[\mathbf J]= \boldsymbol \theta$. \item The equilibrium price $Q$ is uniquely given by \eqref{eq:price} if $\boldsymbol\xi$ is nontrivial. \item The utility vector of any equilibrium allocation is uniquely given by $ \E[u(X)] \boldsymbol \theta $. \end{enumerate} \end{theorem}

-Theorem \ref{th:CE} implies, in particular, that competitive equilibria always exist for any initial endowment vector.
+Theorem \ref{thm:CE} implies, in particular, that competitive equilibria always exist for any initial endowment vector.
 Most remarkably, although the equilibrium allocation and its utility vector depend on the initial endowments, the equilibrium price does not.
 This is different from the case of heterogeneous agents, as \eqref{eq:general_price} depends on the initial endowments implicitly through the parameter $\blambda\in \Delta_n$.
-For a given $(\xi_1,\dots,\xi_n)$ and a competitive equilibrium $(X\mathbf J,Q)$, the jackpot vector $\mathbf J$ does not have to be independent of $X$ as in part (i) of Theorem \ref{th:CE}.
+For a given $(\xi_1,\dots,\xi_n)$ and a competitive equilibrium $(X\mathbf J,Q)$, the jackpot vector $\mathbf J$ does not have to be independent of $X$ as in Statement (i) of Theorem \ref{thm:CE}.
 Any choice of $\mathbf J=(J_1,\dots,J_n)$ satisfying the budget constraint $\E^Q[XJ_i]=\E^Q [\xi_i]$ for all $i$ is indeed suitable for $(X\mathbf J,Q)$ to be a competitive equilibrium.
+Thus, for a given $\boldsymbol \xi$, the equilibrium allocation is not unique, although $Q$ is unique.

-Two further results on the existence of a competitive equilibrium under Assumption \ref{ass:EURS} for any initial endowment are in Appendix \ref{app:CE}.
+Appendix \ref{app:CE} provides two further results on the existence of a competitive equilibrium under Assumption \ref{ass:EURS} for any initial endowment.
 In particular, a competitive equilibrium exists for (a) any initial endowment and $n=2$, and (b) for initial endowments that are proportional to $X$.
 These results also illustrate that the equilibrium price is not necessarily unique.